hjunqq/vtk.js-angular/README.md

-# vtk.js + angular 13 in div an full page
+# vtk.js + angular 13 in div and in full page

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.2.